10 Ways Employers Can Encourage a Healthy Work-Life Balance in the New Year

 - Provide work-from-home options: Employees value remote working options for a myriad of reasons.
 According to a study conducted by Dell, it was revealed that 30 percent of at-home employees sleep more, 40 percent drive less, and 46 percent feel less stressed.
 Offering employees the option to work from home on a part-time basis is a great way to incentivize your workforce.

 - Discourage workers from coming in when sick: Employees work better when they know their jobs aren’t in jeopardy because they take a sick day.
 Many states have already passed sick laws that provide workers with annual sick leave, allowing employees to rest and the rest of the team to continue working.
-Not only should employees feel supported when they can’t come in, they should know they’re preserving the health of the team by doing so.
+Not only should employees feel supported when they can’t come in, but they should also know they’re preserving the health of the team by doing so.

 - Create designated quiet spaces: If you have the room, consider creating designated quiet spaces where employees can retreat if they’re feeling overstimulated, fatigued, or need to take a personal rest break.
 These spaces should be kept tranquil and relaxing, so consider filling it with pleasant, comforting decor such as plants and flowers, cozy furniture, some light reading material, and perhaps some soft music.
 Make sure to keep the employee lounge and these spaces separate.

 - Provide more vacation time: According to a survey conducted by temporary staffing firm Accountemps, the benefit that tops the wish list for employees is more vacation days.
 Why?
 Because employees want to thrive both personally and professionally.
 A good synergy between work and life can be measured in the flexibility and control a person has over their own life while still supporting the business.
 Often times this valued benefit even trumps getting a pay raise.